 Reports from readers who walk the Cambrian Way as to where they have stayed or camped and any difficulties encountered would still be greatly appreciated, as it is not possible to spend as much time as Tony did on checking out sections of the route.

-Any correspondence to the e-mail address below will be automatically forwarded to the Trustees.
-Whoever is best able to address your feedback or queries will respond as soon as possible.
+Any correspondence to the e-mail address below will be forwarded automatically to the Trustees.
+Whoever is best able to address your feedback or query will respond as soon as possible.

 Feedback on Website